-A survey of instructional approaches, materials and media for the teaching of language arts in the elementary grades, including writing, speaking, and listening.
-Attention will be given to the connection of language arts to reading, as well as language acquisition, language differences, and creativity and enjoyment in communication.
+A survey of instructional approaches, materials and media for the teaching of language arts including reading, writing, speaking, listening, viewing and visually representing.
 Emphasis will be given to developing differentiated instructional practices for diverse learners with a focus on the writing process, reading and writing connections, assessment, writing genres, research techniques and content area strategies.

 This methods course will help equip the candidate with theoretical and practical instructional practices regarding the teaching of language arts and writing.

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt.
 Each thread must be a minimum of 350 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be a minimum of 150 words.
 (CLO: D, E, F)